greenelab/onboarding/onboarding.md

 # Source Code, Data, and Reproducibility

 **Pride:** We expect lab members to sign their code.
-To quote from *The Pragmatic Programmer*, "Craftsmen of an earlier age were proud to sign their work.
+To quote from _The Pragmatic Programmer_:

+> Craftsmen of an earlier age were proud to sign their work.
-You should be, too...
+You should be, too…
-People should see your name on a piece of code and expect it to be solid, well written, tested, and documented."
+People should see your name on a piece of code and expect it to be solid, well written, tested, and documented.

 While some code will be proof-of-concept code, it should be of a form that inspires confidence.

 **Language:** We write code for our analyses in Python or R, which allows everyone in the lab to know two languages and understand analytical code.
 Code for visualization can be Python, R, or javascript.